 Tips for parsing plain-text documents with layout

-When creating fields in template from text documents with layout, it is recommended to capture some spaces surrounding the fields you want to capture.
+When creating fields in a template from text documents with layout, it is recommended to capture some spaces surrounding the fields you want to capture.

-This will make Parseur more reliable for when the number of spaces around blocks of text changes.
+This will make Parseur more reliable when the number of spaces around blocks of text changes.
 This is because Parseur uses delimiters around fields to locate them in a document (see that article for more information about how Parseur works).